 It may be difficult to arrange an interview with a specific firm through Georgetown's EIW program.
 You can, however, reach out to the firm and let the contacts know that you have transferred to Georgetown, and that you would still like the opportunity to meet with them when they are on campus or at a time that is convenient for them.
 Oftentimes, firms that preselect a transfer student at his or her previous law school will accommodate this request, although it does depend on the firm.
 If the firm is unable to honor your request, you may be able to schedule an interview via the EIW open sign-up period.

 4. During EIW, I may not yet know my class schedule.
 How do I respond if an interviewer asks what classes I'm taking?

 You may not know your fall class schedule by EIW, especially if you were admitted later in the admissions cycle.
 You can tell your interviewer that you are in the midst of figuring out your classes and that once you have finalized your schedule, you will supplement your application with your list of classes.
 Of course, you may share the classes you wish to take, in order to highlight your interest in specific practice areas.

-To learn more about EIW, click here to view the EIW Information podcast and click here to access important deadlines and helpful resources.
-(Please note these sites are password protected and only available to Georgetown Law students with an active NetID and password.)
+Learn more about Early Interview Week (EIW) and access important deadlines and helpful resources.
+(Please note this site is password protected and only available to Georgetown Law students with an active NetID and password.)

 Government Interview Program - Related Questions: